chauff/cse1500-web-transcripts/Assignment-1.md

 ---

 This exercise requires you to use `telnet`.
-If you use a Linux derivative (e.g. Ubuntu, Mac OS), open a terminal and you are good to go.
+If you use a Linux derivative (e.g. Ubuntu, Mac OS), open a terminal and you are good to go, although for new Mac OS versions you might need to [install](https://medium.com/ayuth/bring-telnet-back-on-macos-high-sierra-11de98de1544) telnet yourself.
 If you are a Windows user please use the Windows Subsystem for Linux or use the Virtual Machine provided to you in Q1.

 Use `telnet` to request the contents of the bread section of the recipe website `myrecipes.com/bread-recipes`.